-Guidelines for Parents
+Guidelines for Parents 2021

 The school must be informed of any medical conditions, which may affect your child’s performance during the lessons.
 Certain serious conditions will require medical clearance prior to your child taking part.
 If your child suffers from asthma, it is essential that they take their inhaler to the pool with them.

-Any jewellery, religious artefacts and symbols must be removed because of the potential danger to the wearer and other children.
-The only exception to his rule is a medic alert bracelet, which can be covered by a sweatband.
+All jewellery, religious artefacts and symbols must be removed because of the potential danger to the wearer and other users.
+The only exception to this rule is a medic alert bracelet, which can be covered by a sweatband.

-Hair should not impede vision whilst swimming.
-Wearing a swimming hat is strongly advised, not only for reasons of safety, but also in relation to skill learning, as hair could interfere with vision and flow of water across the eyes and face, causing erratic and inefficient head and body movements.
+Wearing a swim hat is strongly advised, not only for reasons of safety, but also in relation to skill learning, as the hair could interfere with vision and flow of water across the eyes and face, causing erratic and inefficient head and body movements.
 Where a hat is not worn, the hair should be secured away from the face by other means.

-If there is an underlying medical condition, which necessitates the wearing of goggles, a letter from your doctor/optician will be required.
+- If there is an underlying medical condition, which necessitates the wearing of goggles, a letter from your doctor/optician will be required.

 If you have any concerns regarding your child’s swimming lesson you should contact the school in the first instance.

 The School Swimming Service has worked very closely with Public Health England, Dfe, Swim England , OCLL and our transport companies to ensure all health and Safety guidelines with new risk assessments are in place.
 Our Swim Teachers have all received Covid 19 training with updates on First Aid and lifeguard qualifications.